hermonochy/Rescueland/The Timeline of Resueland History.md

 The Rescuelanders engaged in their first major military confrontation with Bad Guy Land over the planet [N2](./The%20Planet%20File.md#n2-r), which fell under their control.
 Upon learning that Bad Guy Land had overtaken N2 and enslaved its citizens, the Rescuelanders mobilised quickly to liberate the planet.
 N2 is characterised by dense, tropical vegetation and primitive civilizations, making Bad Guy Land's robotic enforcers particularly vulnerable to computer-targeted weapons.
 The Rescuelanders gathered intelligence on Bad Guy Land's operations, noting the extensive use of robotic units and the weak spots in their defences.
 Armed with this information, they prepared to deploy [EMPs](./The%20Technology%20of%20Rescueland%2C%20Computerland%20and%20it's%20surrounding%20Planets.md#electromagnetic-pulse-l) to disable the robots.
 A specialised team of Rescuelander commandos, equipped with stealth technology, infiltrated N2 to assess enemy positions.
 They observed routine patrols and devised a plan to maximise the effect of their EMPs.
 A few days later, Rescueland forces descended upon N2.
 As they approached the surface, they deployed the EMPs, disrupting the robots' systems and causing them to shut down.
 The Rescuelanders followed up with ground troops, engaging in close combat with the few surviving enforcers of Bad Guy Land.
 The Rescuelanders successfully liberated the inhabitants of N2.

+---

+In the aftermath of the successful operation on N2, small factions within the liberated populations began squabbling over control and governance.
+Rescueland’s forces stepped in to mediate, leading to minor skirmishes as various groups rallied for power.
+Ultimately, the Rescuelanders fostered peace talks, but not without a few clashes that resulted in injuries to both sides.

 ## 22 ADOTR: The Founding of the Anti-Bad Guy Land Union